 It is incredibly difficult to throw yourself open and reveal all to a complete stranger, however altruistic and sincere the reason.
 So I would have preferred to allow the first few sessions to build up slowly along with the trust.

 As a patient, I was acutely aware of time running out.
-After waiting for so long for treatment and trying so hard the get the help I needed I was desperate not to waste the six months I had at Livability Icanho.
+After waiting for so long for treatment and trying so hard the get the help I needed I was desperate not to waste the six months I had at Shaftesbury Icanho.

 In my ignorance I declared I didn’t need a speech therapist as part of my programme as I had absolutely no problem in speaking!
 From my comprehensive assessment the team knew I needed it.
 She carefully explained what she did and I realised there was a a lot more to it.